French colonization of the Americas: Louisiana immigration

 In 1718, there were only 700 Europeans in Louisiana.
 The Mississippi Company arranged for ships to bring 800 more, who landed in Louisiana in 1718, doubling the European population.
 John Law encouraged Germans, particularly Germans of the Alsatian region who had recently fallen under French rule, and the Swiss to emigrate.

 Prisoners were set free in Paris in September 1719 onwards, under the condition that they marry prostitutes and go with them to Louisiana.
 The newly married couples were chained together and taken to the port of embarkation.
 In May 1720, after complaints from the Mississippi Company and the concessioners about this class of French immigrants, the French government prohibited such deportations.
 However, there was a third shipment of prisoners in 1721.

-The Mississippi Company arranged for hundreds (not thousands) of German immigrants to move to Louisiana by ships in 1721.
+The Mississippi Company arranged for hundreds of German immigrants to move to Louisiana by ships in 1721.
 Charles Frederick d'Arensbourg was a leader of the settlement called the German Coast.
 By the end of 1720, the Mississippi Company failed.
-Later, more Germans immigrated to Louisiana during the 1750's and 1770's.
+Later, more Germans immigrated to Louisiana during the 1750s and 1770s.

 Dissolution

-The last French and Indian War resulted in the dissolution of New France, with Canada going to Great Britain and Louisiana going to Spain, although mainly absent.
+The last French and Indian War resulted in the dissolution of New France in 1763, with Canada going to Great Britain and Louisiana going to Spain, although mainly absent.
 French colonists descendants or "Canadiens" that had settled in the Valley of Ohio, migrated into the Spanish territory West of the Mississippi and were instrumental in pushing further West toward the Pacific through their longer experience of the new continent and its native inhabitants.
 Only the islands of Saint-Pierre-et-Miquelon are still in French hands.

 In 1802 Spain returned Louisiana to France, but Napoleon sold it to the United States in 1803.
-The French and their descendants left many toponyms (Illinois, Vermont, Bayous...) and ethnonyms (Sioux, Coeur d'Alene, Nez Percé...) in North America along with a rich and complex History as well as proud descendants far beyond Québec and Acadia original heartlands.
+The French left many toponyms (Illinois, Vermont, Bayous) and ethnonyms (Sioux, Coeur d'Alene, Nez Percé) across North America.